What is an Electronic Medical Record / EMR?

 Here are some examples:

-Lab EMRs: Lab EMRs such as Quest Diagnostics focus on high healthcare interoperability to exchange data between the lab and hospitals, and offer very unique features relative to standard or specialty EMRs.
+Lab EMR: Lab EMR system such as Quest Diagnostics focus on high healthcare interoperability to exchange data between the lab and hospitals, and offer very unique features relative to standard or specialty EMRs.

-Patient Intake Tools: Many interfaces exist for supplying data to EMRs, though they may not be an EMR themselves.
-One example of this is Lobbie Inc., a company that delivers intake forms to patients and integrates directly with an EMR for data supplementation.
+Patient Intake Tools: Many interfaces exist for supplying data to EMR systems, though they may not be an EMR themselves.
+One example of this is Lobbie Inc., a company that delivers HIPAA-compliant intake forms to patients and integrates directly with an EMR for data supplementation.

 EMR Workflow